Skip to main content

 5.1.
 Leadership and commitment

-Top Management shall demonstrate its leadership and commitment through:
+Top management will demonstrate its leadership and commitment to the ISMS through:

 • Ensuring ISMS, roles, responsibilities and authorities are assigned